Remote Council Meetings

 Background papers to reports are kept for current year + 4 years,

 This information will not be shared/sold to any other service/organisation unless we have a duty to do so under law.
-This data will not be transferred outside of the EEA.

 The Council has a protocol for the filming and recording of public Committee meetings and the essence of this also remains.
 This can be found here